AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="lms_requirements"></a>
 #6.0 LMS Requirements

-LMS systems must meet the following requirements to conform to this specification:
+LMS systems MUST meet the following requirements to conform to this specification:

-1. The LMS must implement a LRS as defined in the XAPI Specification.
+1. The LMS MUST implement a LRS as defined in the xAPI Specification.
-2. The LMS must support course structures as defined in [CMI5-002] CMI-5 Course Structure.
+2. The LMS MUST support course structures as defined in [cmi5-002] CMI-5 Course Structure.
-3. The LMS must implement additional “State API” requirements to initialize AU state as defined in section 10.
+3. The LMS MUST implement additional “State API” requirements to initialize AU state as defined in section 10.
-4. The LMS must implement the runtime launch interface as defined in section 8.0 Content Launch Mechanisms.
+4. The LMS MUST implement the runtime launch interface as defined in section 8.0 Content Launch Mechanisms.
-5. The LMS must implement additional XAPI “Statement API” requirements as defined in section 9.
+5. The LMS MUST implement additional xAPI “Statement API” requirements as defined in section 9.
-6. The LMS must implement additional XAPI “Agent Profile API” requirements as defined in section 11
+6. The LMS MUST implement additional xAPI “Agent Profile API” requirements as defined in section 11

 <a name="course_structures"></a>
 ##6.1 Course structures

-1. The LMS must implement the import of Course Structures per [CMI5-002] CMI-5 Course Structure
+1. The LMS MUST implement the import of Course Structures per [cmi5-002] CMI-5 Course Structure
-2. The LMS should implement the export of Course Structures per [CMI5-002] CMI-5 Course Structure
+2. The LMS SHOULD implement the export of Course Structures per [cmi5-002] CMI-5 Course Structure
-3. The LMS should implement a user interface to allow LMS administrative users to create and edit course structures.
+3. The LMS SHOULD implement a user interface to allow LMS administrative users to create and edit course structures.
-4. The LMS must be able support course structures with one or more AU’s
+4. The LMS MUST be able support course structures with one or more AU’s

-Course structures must contain the following data for each AU in a course:
+Course structures MUST contain the following data for each AU in a course:

 * URL location – A URL to the AU’s location (entry point)
-* Activity ID – the AU’s activity ID as defined in the XAPI specification (determined by the AU designer).
+* Activity ID – the AU’s activity ID as defined in the xAPI specification (determined by the AU designer).
 * Launch Method -
-    * “OwnWindow” – The LMS must either spawn a new window for the AU launched, or redirect the existing window to the AU.
+    * “OwnWindow” – The LMS MUST either spawn a new window for the AU launched, or redirect the existing window to the AU.
     * “AnyWindow” – The AU does not care about the window context (all browser windows options are acceptable – FrameSet, New Window, redirect, etc.) The LMS may use whichever method desired..
 * Authentication Method – The authentication method used by the AU to access the LMS’s LRS.
 (Either HTTP basic or OAuth 1.0)